 This document is largely similar to the reservation agreement, but it also commits both the buyer and seller to the deal.
-Some developers require that an expat pay up to 20 percent of the purchase price of the property before they draft this agreement, thus it is recommended to agree when this document will be signed at an early stage.
+Some developers require that an expat pays up to 20 percent of the purchase price of the property before they draft this agreement, thus it is recommended to agree when this document will be signed at an early stage.

-If purchasing property that has yet to be completed from a developer, be sure the purchase agreement includes the completion date and the compensation awarded if the property is not completed by that time period.
+If purchasing property that has yet to be completed from a developer, be sure that the purchase agreement includes the completion date and the compensation awarded if the property is not completed by that time period.
 Furthermore, if the property is to be furnished, decide on an appropriate deadline for furnishing.

 To complete the process of buying property in Dubai the buyer must transfer the deeds.
-This is done at the developer’s office if the property has yet to be completed or at the Land Department offices in Deira if the property is already registered.
+This is done at the developer’s office if the property has yet to be completed, or at the Land Department offices in Deira if the property is already registered.
 The buyer must obtain financing and pay 100 percent of the property price at this point.

 It is then normal protocol that the buyer can inspect the property and make a “snag list” of any issues that the developer must address.

 Purchasing “resale” property in Dubai

 If purchasing from a private seller – a “resale” purchase – the buyer and seller will need to agree on a Memorandum of Understanding (MOU), a document that outlines the terms and conditions of the agreement.
 This document also details the date of the final transfer of funds from the buyer to the seller.
 It is not binding.